Mission: Impossible (1966 TV series)

-Mission: Impossible is an American espionage television series that aired on CBS from September 1966 to March 1973.
-It was revived in 1988 for two seasons on ABC.
-It also inspired the series of theatrical motion pictures starring Tom Cruise beginning in 1996.
+Mission: Impossible is an American espionage television series financed and produced by Desilu Productions that aired on CBS for seven seasons from September 17, 1966, to March 30, 1973.
+It was revived in 1988 for two seasons on ABC, and later inspired the series of theatrical motion pictures starring Tom Cruise beginning in 1996.

-Created and initially produced by Bruce Geller, the show chronicled the exploits of a small covert team of secret government agents, known as the Impossible Missions Force, and their sophisticated methods of deceiving, manipulating and thwarting hostile Iron Curtain governments, third world dictators, corrupt industrialists, and crime lords, among others.
+Created and initially produced by Bruce Geller, the show chronicled the exploits of a small team of covert government agents, known as the Impossible Missions Force, and their sophisticated methods of deceiving, manipulating and thwarting, amongst others, hostile Iron Curtain governments, third-world dictators, corrupt industrialists, and crime lords.

 In the first season, the team is led by Dan Briggs (played by Steven Hill); Jim Phelps (played by Peter Graves) takes charge for the six remaining seasons.
 Briggs and Phelps usually assemble the same core team of agents, all of whom have careers and some degree of celebrity outside of espionage.
 The team is occasionally supplemented by other specialists.

-The series was financed and filmed by Desilu Productions.

-Overview
+Premise

 The identity of the agency that oversees the Impossible Missions Force (IMF) is never revealed.
 Only rare cryptic bits of information are ever provided, such as in the third-season mission "Nicole", where the IMF leader states that his instructions come from "Division Seven".
 It is suggested that the IMF is an independent agency of the United States government.
-This is implied by the fact that, for several years, towards the end of the taped briefing messages, the narrator states: "As always, should you or any of your IM force be caught or killed, the Secretary will disavow any knowledge of your actions", or words to that effect.
+This is implied by the fact that, for several years, towards the end of the taped briefing messages, the narrator states: "As always, should you or any of your IM force be caught or killed, the Secretary will disavow any knowledge of your actions".

 No main character was ever killed or disavowed in the original series, but a character could disappear between episodes or seasons without explanation or acknowledgment.
-A main character was killed in the 1980s revival, however.
 Mimi Davis is the only character whose recruitment as an IMF agent was shown on screen, although such a scene was filmed for Dana Lambert (Lesley Ann Warren) and discarded.